Validity in Network-Agnostic Byzantine Agreement: Preliminaries

-\paragraph{Byzantine Agreement and Validity.} A $\ba$ protocol assumes that each (honest) party holds a value $v_{\inputt} \in V_{\inputt}$ as input, and enables the parties to agree on a common output $v_{\outputt} \in V_{\outputt}$ satisfying a given validity condition.
-In this paper, we assume that $V_{\inputt}$ is at most countably infinite.
-The reason is that we need to take an intersection of events that happen almost surely over the set of possible input configurations.
-If $V_{\inputt}$ is uncountably infinite, the resulting event does not necessarily happen almost surely, making some of our proofs no longer work.
-We return to this issue in \cref{section:uncountable-stuff}.
+\paragraph{Byzantine Agreement and Validity.} A Byzantine Agreement ($\ba$) protocol assumes that each (honest) party holds a value $v_{\inputt} \in V_{\inputt}$ as input, and enables the parties to agree on a common output $v_{\outputt} \in V_{\outputt}$ satisfying a given validity condition.
+We assume that $V_{\inputt}$ is at most countably infinite.\footnote{We will need to take an intersection of events that happen almost surely over the set of possible input configurations.
+If $V_{\inputt}$ is uncountably infinite, the resulting event does not necessarily happen almost surely, breaking some of our arguments.} We discuss this in \cref{section:uncountable-stuff}.

-In the following, we formally present each property that a $\ba$ protocol needs to satisfy.
-The first property $\ba$ requires is \emph{termination}, which may be deterministic (for synchronous protocols) or probabilistic:
+In the following, we present each property that a $\ba$ protocol needs to satisfy.
+The first property is \emph{termination}, which may be deterministic (for synchronous protocols) or probabilistic:

 \begin{itemize}[nosep] \item \textbf{(Termination)} Every honest party decides on an output $v_{\outputt}$. \item \textbf{(Probabilistic Termination)} As time goes to infinity, the probability that an honest party has not yet decided on an output value $v_{\outputt}$ tends to $0$. \end{itemize} The second property that $\ba$ requires is \emph{agreement}, as defined below.